Nelloska/Powershell_Mix/README.md

 # Powershell_Mix
-A miscellaneous tool in powershell
+A miscellaneous tools in powershell